anreitersimon/Medbrain-Tutorial/STEP3.md

 A quick overview of the important resources used.

-Each resource will be explained more in depth in the following section.
+Each resource will be explained more in depth in the corresponding section.

-FHIR-Resources has very few required properties since it tries to support many healthcare-standards which may have different requirement
+FHIR-Resources have very few required properties since it tries to support many healthcare-standards which may have different requirement

 It is up to the developer to refine the definition of a sufficiently defined resource for the specific context it is used in.